vossisboss/pvdjango/README.md

 # Parlez-vous Django?
-Internatiionalization with Wagtail
+Internationalization with Wagtail

 ## What you should know